lhkhiem28/Enhancing-Vietnamese-Sentiment-Analysis-with-Ensemble-Networks/README.md

 # A Novel Approach for Enhancing Vietnamese Sentiment Classification

-This is official Pytorch implementation of our paper "A Novel Approach for Enhancing Vietnamese Sentiment Classification", which is accepted at the conference IEA / AIE 2021.
+This is official source code of our paper "A Novel Approach for Enhancing Vietnamese Sentiment Classification", which is accepted at the conference IEA / AIE 2021.

 ## Data availability
 In this work, we used two datasets, preprocessed versions are placed at the folders */dataset/